ananthakumaran/ananthakumaran.github.com/_posts/job/2010-10-29-interview.markdown

 no one should fail in the training.

 I think no one will hire a juggler without seeing him juggling the balls.
-But they are hiring people with seeing him writing code.
+But they are hiring people without seeing him writing code.
 As of today, i have attended six or seven interviews and none of them asked me to write a single line of code.
 This was a rather surprise for me.
 I thought people will ask me write code for difficult